 All done and ready!
 Serve pasta and beans with a sprinkling of freshly ground pepper and a drizzle of extra virgin olive oil.

 How to Use Dried Beans or Fresh Beans in Beans and Pasta Soup

 The Italian tradition is rich with pasta and beans recipes, which depend on the region they belong to, but which are also transmitted from generation to generation.
-A recipe so loved that it is even found in a summer version, made with fresh beans.
+A recipe so loved that we have a summer version, made with fresh beans.

 All the variations, or at least those that respect tradition, have in common the choice of fresh or dried beans.
-Canned beans are used only in case you have little time to make this recipe.
+Use canned beans only in case you have little time to make this recipe.